 Contaminated feed with toxic levels of ergot alkaloids has been found to affect the reproductive cycles of pigs, poultry and cattle, causing animals to terminate pregnancies.
 They also have been shown to impact upon digestive systems, resulting in under-performance in weight-gain for meat production.

-Randox Food Diagnostics Ergot Alkaloids ELISA is validated according to Commission Regulation (EC) No 519/2014 as a semi-quantitative screening method for cereal-based feed, wheat and rye milling products.
+Randox Food Diagnostics Ergot Alkaloids ELISA is validated according to Commission Regulation (EC) No 519/2014 as a semi-quantitative screening method for cereal-based feed, wheat, rye, oat, spelt, barley and their milling products.

 It is successfully assessed by fit-for-purpose approach according to Commission Regulation (EC) No 401/2006 as approved method of analysis.
 And is successfully assessed by fit-for-purpose approach according to Commission Regulation (EC) No 519/2014 for confirmatory method as an approved method for official control.